verge-io/docs/docs/public/glossary.md

   <summary>Storage Tier</summary>

   A storage tier is a pool of storage with equivalent underlying physical storage devices.
-Storage tiering is a feature built into the VergeIO vSAN allowing splitting data between different types of physical media based on requirements for performance, accessibility, capacity and cost.
+Storage tiering is a feature built into the VeregOS vSAN allowing splitting data between different types of physical media based on requirements for performance, accessibility, capacity and cost.
 Storage tiering can dramatically reduce costs by taking better advantage of more expensive disk where it's most needed while using less expensive (e.g. spinning disk) for cold storage.

   </details>
   <details>